What’s the weather like on Maui? We’ll cover all the important weather questions to help you get to know this amazing Hawaiian island.

 When considering where to stay on Maui as it relates to the weather.
 West Maui and South Maui resorts will tend to be the sunniest.
 As we’ve previously mentioned, winter months tend to be rainier.
 When we visit in winter, we almost always stay in South Maui which is a slightly drier than West Maui and much drier that East Maui.
 With these micro-climates, you may want to consider splitting your time between regions.

 Ocean Temperature at Maui

 You can swim in the ocean and enjoy water sports any time of year on Maui.
-According to this site, water temperatures near Honolulu range from 76°F in winter months to 80°F in late summer and early fall.
+For more information, see our detailed article about Hawaii ocean water temperatures.

 The relative humidity for Kahului, Maui averages around 71%.
 That may seem uncomfortably high, but when the tradewinds blow, which they do most of the time, that breeze keeps you comfortable.
 See the Kahului chart on this page for more humidity details.

 Besides relying on the tradewinds, you can do a couple of things to help you feel more comfortable in the humidity.
 First, we recommend you stay in an accommodation that has ample air conditioning.
 Last year, some of our friends stayed in a Maui condo that had one, under-sized air conditioning unit that wasn’t large enough to properly cool the entire condo.
 They were uncomfortable for several days.
 The other tip to combat humidity is to wear breathable, light clothing.